BernardaP/react-state-remote/readme.md

  *Q: What do we mean by a React component's "state"?*

-The object properties of a component (`this.state`) that change as the application runs, as opposed to `this.props`, which are immutable.
+The object properties of a component (`state`) that change as the application runs, as opposed to `props`, which are immutable.

 ### State and Rendering